-The Company ensures the observance of strict implementation and compliance with employment, labor laws and policies with regard to recruitment, employment, retention and benefits of employees.
-The minimum notice period regarding operational changes ranges from three to six months, dependent on the proponent of change.
+The Company ensures the observance of strict implementation and compliance with employment, labor laws and policies with regards to recruitment, employment, retention and benefits of employees.
+Minimum notice period regarding operational changes ranges from three to six months, dependent on the proponent of change.